yurimarx/yaml-adaptor/README.md

 7. Convert from YAML string to XML string
 8. Generate XML file from YAML file
 9. Generate YAML file from XML File
+10. Generate JSON File from XML File (new)
+11. Generate XML File from JSON File (new)
+12. Convert JSON to XML and XML to JSON (new)

 ## How to Run the Sample